explainers-by-googlers/cross-origin-storage/README.md

 ### Minimum resource size

+Should there be a required minimum resource size for a resource to be eligible for the COFS?
+Maybe 100 MB?
+The assumption is that that the required prompting would be scary enough for websites to only use the COFS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.

 ### Eviction

 Browser should likely treat resources in the COFS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.